fricklerhandwerk/settings/system/README.md

 - boot NixOS image from USB
 - format the installation disk appropriately[1]
+  - make sure to use an `msdos` partition table for BIOS systems!
 - mount the target file system under `/mnt`:

     sudo mount /dev/sda4 /mnt